 The EB1 Multinational Executive or Manager Green Card category is for mid- to high-level executives or managers who transfer from a firm outside the US to an affiliated company in the US, and who meet certain other requirements. more »

-EB1 Outstanding Professor or Researcher Green Card candidates who can demonstrate professional achievements significantly higher than others in their fields of expertise may be granted a waiver of the PERM Labor Certification requirement for the green card application.
-However, this EB1 green card category–unlike the EB1 Extraordinary Ability category–requires an offer of employment from a US employer. more »
+The EB1 Outstanding Professor or Researcher Green Card category may be a viable option for those with professional achievements significantly higher than others in their field.
+This EB1 green card category–unlike the EB1 Extraordinary Ability category–requires an offer of employment from a US employer.
+It also requires a tenure-track or comparable permanent position at an educational institution or certain private entities. more »

 Below is a FAQ on one entrepreneur visa option, the Employment Based Second Preference (EB2) Immigrant Visa category known as the National Interest Waiver (NIW).
 USCIS has stated that it is broadening its interpretations of the National Interest Waiver to accommodate entrepreneurs who want to build businesses and create jobs in the US, since entrepreneur visa options are often limited for a variety of reasons. more »